 The Company has a 20% ownership interest in the Colstrip Units 3 and 4 coal-fired generating plant (Colstrip), which is located in the state of Montana and operated by one of the co-owners, Talen Montana, LLC (Talen).
-In May 2022, Talen's parent company, Talen Energy Supply, LLC filed for chapter 11 bankruptcy protection, although Colstrip continues to operate and generate electricity for PGE customers and others.
 Various business disagreements have arisen amongst the co-owners regarding interpretation of the Ownership and Operation (O&O) Agreement and other matters.
 An arbitration process has been initiated to address such business disagreements and, along with other matters related to Colstrip, are summarized below.

 Arbitration-In March 2021, co-owner NorthWestern Corporation (NorthWestern) initiated arbitration against all other co-owners of Colstrip to determine whether co-owners representing 55% or more of the ownership shares can vote to close one or both units of Colstrip, or, alternatively, whether unanimous consent is required.
 The O&O Agreement among the parties states that any dispute shall be submitted for resolution to a single arbitrator with appropriate expertise.
-The parties had agreed to stay the arbitration through April 1, 2024 and are now in the process of reengaging in arbitration discussions.
-An arbitration date has not yet been scheduled.
-PGE cannot predict the ultimate outcome of the arbitration process.
+The parties have agreed to stay the arbitration proceedings indefinitely as settlement discussions are underway.
+PGE cannot predict the ultimate outcome of this matter.

 Richard Burnett; Colstrip Properties Inc., et al v.
 Talen Montana, LLC; PGE, et al.-In December 2020, the original claim was filed in the Montana Sixteenth Judicial District Court, Rosebud County, Cause No. CV-20-58.
 The plaintiffs allege they have suffered adverse effects from the defendants' coal dust.
 In August 2021, the claim was amended to add PGE as a defendant.
 Plaintiffs are seeking economic damages, costs and disbursements, punitive damages, attorneys' fees, and an injunction prohibiting defendants from allowing coal dust to blow onto plaintiffs' properties, as determined by the Court.
-This case is currently set for trial on November 5, 2024.
+The trial date has been rescheduled for June 2, 2025.
 The Company is unable to predict the outcome or estimate a range of any possible loss in this matter.

 Westmoreland Mine Permits-Two lawsuits were commenced by the Montana Environmental Information Center, challenging certain permits relating to the operation of the Westmoreland Rosebud Mine, which provides coal to Colstrip.
 In the first, the Montana District Court for Rosebud County issued an order vacating a permit for one area of the mine.
-This case was appealed and on November 22, 2023, the Supreme Court of Montana reinstated the Montana District Court vacating the permit and affirming the lower court order to return to the Board of Environmental Review for additional permit review considerations.
-In the second, the Montana Federal District Court issued findings and recommended that a decision approving expansion of the mine into a new area should be vacated, but recommended the decision not take effect for 365 days from the date of a final order.
-On November 24, 2023, the Ninth Circuit Court of Appeals dismissed the appeal by Westmoreland for lack of appellate jurisdiction, and noted that the appropriate venue to raise issues will be the U.S. Office of Surface Mining during the remand process.
+This case was appealed and on November 22, 2023, the Supreme Court of Montana reinstated the Montana District Court's determination vacating the permit and affirming the lower court order to return to the Board of Environmental Review for additional permit review considerations.
+In the second, the Montana Federal

+District Court issued findings and recommended that a decision approving expansion of the mine into a new area should be vacated, but recommended the decision not take effect for 365 days from the date of a final order.
+On November 24, 2023, the Ninth Circuit Court of Appeals dismissed the appeal by Westmoreland for lack of appellate jurisdiction and noted that the appropriate venue to raise issues will be the U.S. Office of Surface Mining during the remand process.
 PGE is not a party to either of these proceedings, but is continuing to monitor the progress of both lawsuits and assess the impact, if any, of the proceedings on Westmoreland's ability to meet its contractual coal supply obligations.